Bang is a well-known energy drink brand that’s promoted as an energy drink for athletes to have better workouts and mental function.

 How could this be and what source of information should we believe?

-Stay with me as I unravel the truth behind Bang’s caffeine content and possible side effects from consuming large amounts of caffeine.
+Stay with me as I unravel the truth behind Bang’s caffeine content and the possible side effects of consuming large amounts of caffeine.

 What does a can of Bang energy drink contain?

 Every can of Bang Energy Drink contains the following ingredients: